elucian/bee/draft/builder.md

 ## Hash Map

-A set builder can create also a hash map:
+A set builder can create also a hash map with two methods:

 **syntax**

 ```
+make map_name := { (k:map(k)) | (k ∈ source) ∧ condition(k)}
-make map_name := { (key:func(key)) ∀ key ∈ source ∧ (filter)}
+make map_name := { (x : y) | (x, y) ∈ (DS × DS) ∧ condition(x,y)}
 ```

+* map(k)    ::= rule or expression
+* DS        ::= domain source: A,Z,N ...
 * key       ::= a value member from source
 * source    ::= a collection or range of values
-* filter ::= a conditional expression
+* condition ::= a logical expression (filter)

-## Exist
+## Logic Qualifiers

-Using operator ∃ we can verify elements in one collection and stop at first match.
+In logic, quantification specifies the specimen in domain that satisfy a condition.
+The two most common quantifiers are: "for all" and "there exists".

+Universal quantifier "all" is ∀, a rotated letter A, and for the existential quantifier "exists" is ∃, a rotated letter E.

+Qualifiers can be used as logical expressions in statements: { when, if }.

 **example:**
 ```